Skip to main content

 Written by Cocoon Support

-Updated over a week ago
+Updated over 6 months ago

-When pay files are posted to the Documents tab in your Cocoon dashboard, you may see one labeled as ‘Adjustment’ in the type column.
+When pay files are posted to the Documents tab in your Cocoon Dashboard, you may see one labeled as ‘Adjustment’ in the type column.
 These files are critical tools that help us communicate changes related to leave dates, compensation, and policy shifts within your company.
 Keep reading for more details on how to read, understand, and use adjustment files!

 Understanding adjustment files